arc-1409/hackathonProject/README.md

 Try every team to see which teams we support!

-## Features
+## Existing Features

-- Get live ranking for football games
-- Track your favorite teams directly in the terminal
+- Track your football teams' live rankings in their leagues ...and more to come in the future!
-- Simple, fast, and easy-to-use interface

 ## Installation

-Clone the repository:
+Start by cloning the repository in your terminal:

 ```bash
 git clone https://github.com/arc-1409/FootballWatcher.git